Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 				- Asks Marcelo if he can give an example of how he could use words instead of spoon next time.
 			- Marcelo says:
 				- He's doing some videos about his business to get in contact with people who are participating on a workshop called [[Playcraft]] "I create what I play".
+				- So he puts a skull mask and starts to talk from the enemy place.
 			-
 				-
 				-